-Movie Review: Surprisingly I managed to avoid spoilers about The Last Jedi, despite not being able to see it in theaters.
+Surprisingly I managed to avoid spoilers about The Last Jedi, despite not being able to see it in theaters.
 Any controversy about the plot I stayed away from, and still haven’t read it.
-Overall I felt the film was good, but not as good as or .
+Overall I felt the film was good, but not as good as The Force Awakens or Rogue One.
 The story goes off in a few directions that I didn’t see happening, and even at 2.5 hours it never felt like it dragged.

 It does have some spots that aren’t perfect.
 It tries too hard with BB-8 and should cut back on how much it is used.
 The porgs are fine as they’re used sparingly and to good effect, not going to the extremes that Jedi did with Ewoks.
 There is less Chewbacca than in the last film as there is no Han, but overall the film is good.
 It’s not as good as the other recent installments, but I’ll certainly watch it again.